-Ivanka Trump Snubbed By Rex Tillerson Amid Reports Her Father Wants Her To Go Back To New York
+Ivanka Trump Allegedly Snubbed By Rex Tillerson Amid Reports Her Father Wants Her To Go Back To New York

 Ivanka Trump is being snubbed by Secretary of State Rex Tillerson over a significant event set to take place in India next week.
-Earlier this week it was claimed in a Vanity Fair article that President Donald Trump has been “pressuring” his daughter and son-in-law, Jared Kushner, to leave Washington, D.C. and go back home.
-Negative headlines and the like has allegedly left the president wanting them to return to New York.
+Earlier this week it was claimed in a Vanity Fair article that President Donald Trump has been “pressuring” his daughter and son-in-law, Jared Kushner, to leave Washington, D.C., and go back home.
+Negative headlines have allegedly left the president wanting them to return to New York.
 In the meantime, both continue trying to make their mark in the political world.

 According to CNN, Rex Tillerson isn’t sending any high-level officials to support Ivanka Trump in India when she attends the Global Entrepreneurship Summit.
 The theme this year is supporting women entrepreneurs, something the first daughter and special assistant to President Trump strongly advocates for.
 She was invited by Indian Prime Minister Narendra Modi in June.
 The annual event typically has senior State Department officials on-hand.
-Secretary of State John Kerry and even President Barack Obama have shown up for the event in the past, but this year a clear signal is being sent by Rex Tillerson, and it essentially means he’s not supporting Ivanka Trump as the one being the “star attraction” at the summit.
+Secretary of State John Kerry and even President Barack Obama have shown up for the event in the past, but this year a clear signal is being sent by Rex Tillerson, and it essentially means he’s not supporting Ivanka Trump as the one being the “star attraction” at the summit, according to insiders’ claims reported by CNN.

 Rex Tillerson’s decision not to send high-level officials from the State Department has nothing to do with slashing the department’s budget, according to sources who spoke with CNN.
 The report states that it has “more to do with the fact Ivanka Trump is leading the U.S. delegation this year.”